wolfgangasdf/iqp-book/pt-apps.md

 Image credit: [link](https://commons.wikimedia.org/wiki/File:Hydrogen_fine_structure_energy_2.svg)
 ```

 Of course, everything is in excellent agreement with experiments!
 You have seen that looking deeper at a problem has lifted several degeneracies - where states with different quantum numbers that had the same energy, became split up in energy.
 Therefore the question is appropriate, do "true degeneracies" at all?
-Sometimes, if a system is very well under control, they indeed exist - but for the hydrogen atom there are more effects that probably also will lift the leftover $m_j$ degeneracy, which is discussed in the Appendix.
+Sometimes, if a system is very well under control, they indeed exist - but for the hydrogen atom there are more effects that probably also will lift the leftover $m_j$ degeneracy, which is discussed in the advanced section of this chapter.